 Transplantation of Organs and Tissue, and Related Immunosuppressant Drugs: These services are covered within limitations defined in the AMPM, for members diagnosed with specified medical conditions.
 Such limitations include whether the stage of the disease is such that the transplant can affect the outcome; the member has no other conditions which substantially reduce the potential for successful transplantation; and whether the member will be able to comply with necessary and required regimens of treatment.
 Bone grafts are also covered under this service.
 Services include: pre-transplant inpatient or outpatient evaluation; donor search; organ/tissue harvesting or procurement; preparation and transplantation services; and convalescent care.
 In addition, if a member receives a transplant covered by a source other than AHCCCS, medically necessary non-experimental services are provided within limitations after the discharge from the acute care hospitalization for the transplantation.
-AHCCCS has contracted with transplantation providers for DES/DDD suggested to the discharge from the acute care hospitalization for the transplantation.
-AHCCCS has contracted with transplantation providers for DES/DDD may select its own transplantation provider.
+AHCCCS has contracted with transplantation providers for DES/DDD is use or DES/DDD may select its own transplantation provider.